monsoonmaelstrom/book2/book2.md

 “You… vaporized one of the dice?” he asks.

-“No limitations,” I tell him grinning like the cat that ate the canary.
+“No limitations,” I tell him, grinning like the cat that ate the canary.

 “Nice,” he tells me appreciatively.
 “Very nice.”